 Applicants applying only for Housing Credits.
 The Certified Boundary Survey and flood certification must indicate that no buildings (residential or any other use) on the site are located within the 100-year flood plain.
-Other portions of the site may be located in a flood plain but not in an area designated as a wetland (or stream, lake, or other water body), including any portions not considered part of the site but necessary for ingress and egress to the site.
+Other portions of the site may be located in a flood plain but not in an area designated as a wetland (or stream, lake or other water body), including any portions not considered part of the site but necessary for ingress and egress to the site.
 AHFA will allow the acquisition/rehabilitation of an existing building already located in a flood plain if acceptable evidence of flood insurance is provided at the time of application.

 Applicants applying for Housing Credits combined with HOME Funds.
-The Certified Boundary Survey and Certification must indicate that no portion of the site (including areas necessary for ingress or egress) is located within the 100-year flood plain.
+The Certified Boundary Survey and Certification must indicate that no portion of the site, including integral offsite development areas (e.g., offsite areas required for ingress, egress, or parking), is located within the 100-year flood plain.

-13) Site Location.
+14) Site Location.
 AHFA will not consider any application (for a new construction Project or rehabilitation Project that is less than 50% Occupied) if the proposed Project is located within a radius of 2 miles (2-Mile Radius Requirement), as hereinafter defined, of any other Project approved by AHFA for funding in a prior year's cycle that has not been Placed in Service and/or is not 90% or more Occupied at the time of application for all Active AHFA Projects, excluding HOME only and/or HTF only funded AHFA Projects.